How to uninstall the PowerMyMac application?

 What is PowerMyMac?

-PowerMyMac is advertised as a tool that is designed to optimize and clean up Mac computers.
-However, it is known that this app is distributed by using questionable methods which increases a chance that users could download and install this app unknowingly.
-For this reason PowerMyMac is categorized as potentially unwanted application (PUA).
+PowerMyMac is advertised as a tool that optimizes and cleans Mac computers, however, this app is proliferated using dubious methods, which increases the chance that users will download and install it inadvertently.
+For this reason PowerMyMac is categorized as a potentially unwanted application (PUA).

 Name | PowerMyMac potentially unwanted application |